ibm-cloud-docs/vpc/vsi_is_ssh_keys_about.md

 Your SSH key is now displayed in the list of SSH keys on the UI.

-## Importing an SSH key by using the UI
+## Importing an SSH key in the console
 {: #import-ssh-keys-ui}
 {: ui}